mavlink/mavlink-devguide/en/getting_started/ros.md

 sudo apt-get remove ros-*-mavlink
 ```
 where `*` should be replaced with the name of the ROS distribution you are using, e.g. `ros-kinetic-mavlink`.
 - in the mavlink-gbp-release, add the new MAVlink message to `common.xml` or add the new dialect `xxx.xml` is the message definitions.
-Do not checkout your mavlink branch because it is not the version synced with ROS.
+Do not checkout your MAVlink branch because it is not the version synced with ROS.
-- generate the mavlink headers `catkin build mavlink`.
+- generate the MAVlink headers `catkin build mavlink`.
 You can find the headers in `~/catkin_ws/build/mavlink/include/v2.0/` for MAVlink version 2.